How the CDC, FDA and USA Today Misrepresented The Effectiveness of Covid PCR Tests

 The WHO also cautions health care providers not to rely only on the results of a PCR test to detect the SARS-CoV-2 virus, but to “consider any result in combination with timing of sampling, specimen type, assay specifics, clinical observations, patient history, confirmed status of any contacts, and epidemiological information.”
 In other words, just because a PCR test comes back positive for SARS-CoV-2 should not be the sole consideration for determining if someone has the virus.
 What is interesting is that within days of WHO guidance being issued, the number of new coronavirus cases reported in the United States began to markedly decline.
 The New York Times reported on Jan.
 22 that, “In recent days, coronavirus cases have been dropping steadily across the United States.” – The Vaccine Reaction

-If the PCR test worked, obviously there would not be other factors necessary.
+If the PCR test worked, other factors would not be necessary.
 Furthermore, part of the WHO guidance was to decrease the number of cycles for which the test was run, which reduced cases.
-This means that the previous cases of supposed covid were mostly false positives.
+This means that the previous cases of supposed covid were mainly false positives.

-Why did USA Today leave out this important information?
+Why did USA Today leave out this vital information?

 Furthermore, why would declining demand cause the test to no longer be used?
 It is critical that the CDC not let on that most of the positive covid results from the PCR test were false positives.